fsprojects/fantomas/docs/docs/end-users/StyleGuide.md

 ## Default style guide

 As mentioned, the default style guide is not to be discussed on the Fantomas repository.
 The majority of the maintainers is burnt out talking about style at this point.
-If you want to discuss the style, you are more then welcome on [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide).
+If you want to discuss the style, you are more than welcome on [fsharp/fslang-design](https://github.com/fsharp/fslang-design#style-guide).

 However, we greatly encourage that you take some time to **understand the Fantomas code base**.
-Having an opinion on code style is easy, everybody writes code so it we all have our thoughts and feelings about it.
+Having an opinion on code style is easy, everybody writes code so we all have our thoughts and feelings about it.
 Being able to **translate your thoughts/opinions** and **prototyping them in Fantomas** will gain you a **much larger insight** on how quickly things can get quite complex.

 At the end of the day, if some new idea is validated on `fsharp/fslang-design`, it needs to be: